NARKOZ/gitlab/docs/cli.md

 `help` lists all available actions

-`shell` runs shell to perform commands
+`shell` runs a shell to perform commands

-`info` gives information about environment
+`info` gives information about the environment

-`-v` or `--version` shows gem version
+`-v` or `--version` shows the gem version

 ## Shell

-You can perform commands in interactive `gitlab` shell by running `gitlab shell`
+You can perform commands in an interactive `gitlab` shell by running `gitlab shell`

 ```sh
 gitlab shell